Enter Search Terms:

 Former Scientific Names:

 Description: Thallus is usually burgundy red, somewhat rubbery, not iridescent, to 15 cm (6 in) tall and nearly as wide.
 Blades are deeply cleft into irregular, often pointed lobes.
-Reproductive blades have large cystocarps (4 mm diam.) bulging from the blade surface.
-Habitat: This species grows on rock in the mid to low intertidal, often in tidepools, of semi-protected to semi-exposed habitats.
-Similar taxa: Mazzaella oregona, M. parvula.
+Reproductive blades have large cystocarps 4 mm (0.16 in) in diameter bulging from the blade surface.
+Habitat: This species grows on rock in the low intertidal, often in tidepools, of semi-protected to semi-exposed habitats; it also occurs subtidally.
+Similar taxa: Mazzaella oregona, M. parvula< M. parksii.

 Click on a thumbnail to view larger version